 Physical custody refers to the amount of time the child spends with each parent.
 The parent with whom the child is living on a given day generally makes the day-to-day decisions for the child.
 Some courts will skip identifying the primary physical custodian and describe the parenting time (schedule) the child will have with each parent.

 The court awards legal custody based on what the judge decides to be in the child’s best interests.

 Sole custody means that one parent handles the primary decision-making.

 At the request of either parent, the court will consider joint custody.
-The court will determine if joint custody is in the best interest of the child, taking into account whether the parents can cooperate and agree on important decisions affecting the child’s welfare.
-If parents agree on joint custody, the court will award joint custody unless it finds clear and convincing evidence that the child’s welfare dictates otherwise.
+The court determines if joint custody is in the best interest of the child, taking into account whether the parents can cooperate and agree on important decisions affecting the child’s welfare.
+If parents agree on joint custody, the court awards joint custody unless it finds clear and convincing evidence that the child’s welfare dictates otherwise.

-Child custody orders can be modified.
+Child custody orders can be modified if there is a significant change in circumstances.
 The court will consider the time the child has lived in a stable custodial environment and what the judge feels is in the child’s best interest.